blthayer/disquip-bot/README.rst

-All the necessary configuration parameters for DisQuip Bot are defined in ``disquip.ini``, which you should have downloaded during the `Installation Preliminaries`_.
+All the necessary configuration parameters for DisQuip Bot are defined in ``disquip.ini``, which you should have downloaded during the `Preliminaries`_.
 Rather than list every configuration option here, they're all listed in ``disquip.ini``.
 Open that file with your favorite text editor (I strongly recommend `Notepad++`_ if you're using Windows so that you can get syntax highlighting) and update the